 - Two weeks after the first treatment, 55.3% of all patients reported that they had significantly improved.
 At this point, no one reported worsening of their symptoms.

-- At 1 month after the first treatment, 68.9% of individuals were significantly improved, with only one patient reporting being slightly worse (one patient in the subacute/chronic group).
+- At 1 month after the first treatment, 68.9% of individuals were significantly improved.
+Only one patient reported being slightly worse (one patient in the subacute/chronic group).

 - By 3 months, this figure rose to 85.7% of patients noting significant improvement.